bukosabino/ta/README.md

 ```

-# Example add some features
+# Example adding some features

 ```python
 import pandas as pd